PeekABoo02/Roblox-Pet-Adder/README.md

 Fixed extension, enjoy.

+UPDATE 3.0
+New design added by requests, if you have questions write me on discord.

 UPDATE 2.0
 Here's the updated version.
 This time you get Nice icons for the pets. thank you guys for the feedback's on discord!